pharaohmak/space-shooter-game/README.md

 This repository contains the source code for a classic space shooter game built using Python.
 The game features a player-controlled spaceship that shoots down enemy ships while avoiding collisions with obstacles.

-## Features

-- Player-controlled spaceship: The game allows the player to control a spaceship with keyboard inputs, such as moving left, right, up, and down, and shooting bullets to destroy enemy ships.
-- Enemy ships: The game generates enemy ships that move in predefined patterns and shoot bullets at the player's spaceship.
-- Obstacles: The game includes obstacles, such as asteroids or other spaceships, that the player must avoid colliding with to stay alive.
-- Scoring system: The game keeps track of the player's score, which increases with each enemy ship destroyed.
-- Game over and restart: The game ends when the player's spaceship collides with an enemy ship or an obstacle, and provides an option to restart the game.

-## Technologies Used

-- Python: The game is built using Python, a popular programming language.
-- Pygame: Pygame is a set of Python modules designed for writing video games.
-It is used for handling game-related functionalities such as graphics, input, and sound.
-- Object-oriented programming (OOP): The game uses OOP principles to organize code into classes and objects for better code structure and modularity.
-- Game loop: The game implements a game loop, which is a continuous loop that handles game updates, rendering, and input processing.
-- Collision detection: The game includes collision detection logic to detect collisions between game objects, such as the player's spaceship, enemy ships, and obstacles.

 ## Setup

 To set up the game locally, follow these steps: